microsoft/ConversationLearner-Samples/documentation/Tutorial 5 - Negatable Entities.md

 7. Click Done Teaching.

-You have now seen how the expected entity property of actions works.
+You have now seen how the negatable entity property of actions works.